DBCDK/hejmdal/docs/oauth2.md

 `curl https://login.bib.dk/userinfo -H 'Authorization: Bearer {ACCESS_TOKEN}'`

+if biblioteklogin is used as idp, the userinfo endpoint will use borchk, to get information about the status uf the user, from the library used.
+If this kind of information is not needed, it can be skipped, by appending ?skipBorchk=1 to /userinfo

 response:

 Returns a map of attributes.
 Which attributes that a returned depends on the client configuration.
 The default configuration returns uniqueId and municipality